REPOGEO REPORT · LITE

 3 prioritized changes generated by gemini-2.5-flash.
 Mark items done after you ship the fix.

-Reposition the README's opening to clarify its nature as a curated directory
+- highreadme#1Rephrase README opening to emphasize its identity as a curated list

 Why: